1. Keep It Simple

 10. DON’T Go Overboard With Olive Oil

 It's a tasty part of the good-for-you Mediterranean diet.
 But it’s also high in calories, so make sure you don’t drizzle too much on your salad.
 That said, olive oil is a “good” fat.
-And “extra virgin” versions have a natural chemical called oleocanthal, which shares similar properties to the anti-inflammatory drug ibuprofen.
+And “extra virgin” versions have a natural chemical called oleocanthal, which shares similar properties with the anti-inflammatory drug ibuprofen.
 Nuts, avocados, and olives are other “good” fats you can enjoy in moderation.

 11. DO Try Raw Mushrooms